Developer Guide Help

 { "gender": "any", "age": { "min": 16, "max": 99 }, "ageFirstDiagnosis": { "min": 0, "max": 79 }, "ageFirstSymptoms": { "min": 24, "max": 99 }, "affectedOnly": true, "familyType": { "singletons": true, "trio": false, "family": false } }

-Contains basic demographic filters on gender, age, age of first diagnosis, age of first symptoms, affected status, and family type.
+This contains basic demographic filters on gender, age, age of first diagnosis, age of first symptoms, affected status, and family type.

 HPO Filter